 Project Description, Impact, Outcome, Next Steps, and Capacity

-Using separate sheets, address each of the questions below.
+Please address each of the questions below.
 Links to supplemental documents or community specific data and related information are encouraged to help support or illustrate the planning activity that funding is being requested for.

-Problem and Intended Outcome: In 100 words or less, describe the problem that the proposed planning activity will address and the intended outcome of the planning activity (e.g. preparation of a Growth Policy, PAR, PER, CIP, or other planning document);
+Problem and Intended Outcome: Describe the problem that the proposed planning activity will address and the intended outcome of the planning activity (e.g. preparation of a Growth Policy, PAR, PER, CIP, or other planning document);

-Impact: In 500 words or less, describe the impact of the proposed planning project in the community including (all that apply):
+Impact: Describe the impact of the proposed planning project in the community including (all that apply):

 on economic development and preparing for or responding to changes in the economy (if possible, indicate potential numbers of jobs retained or created);